MackHalliday/MackHalliday/README.md

 _Updated as of Jan 26th, 2024_

 ## 🚀 About Me
-I'm a **Backend-Focused Full Stack Software Developer** based out of NYC!
+I'm a **Backend-Focused Full Stack Software Developer** based out of NYC.

 I primarily develop in:
 - **Python Frameworks**: Django, Flask